Islam and the Quran

 Slavery During the Quranic Revelation Era

 During the time of the Quran’s revelation, slavery was a widespread practice.
 Victorious parties in wars often enslaved large numbers of captives.
-The children of slaves were also considered slaves and remained so until their death or until they were freed by their owners.
+The children of slaves were also considered slaves.
+They remained as slaves until they died or were freed by their owners.
 Another method of enslavement was the abduction of vulnerable individuals, a practice unjustifiable by the laws or customs of any era.

 The Battle of Badr and Quranic Guidance

 Muslims faced their first battle at Badr.
-Prior to this battle, Almighty God revealed the following verse:
+Before this battle, Almighty God revealed the following verse:

 “When you meet those who ignore (in battle), smite their necks until you suppress them.
 Then cordon (the rest of) them off strictly; thereafter set them (the captives) free, either by an act of grace or against ransom.
 Do this, so that the burden of war is laid down.”
 (Muhammad 47:4)